mballeza/Syllabus-Prep/README.md

 This project includes third part open source software components: MIDISampler.swift.
 This file has been modified under permission of the MIT License.
 Please see [Third-Party-License/LICENSE-DeLisa](Third-Party-License/LICENSE-DeLisa)

+## Definition of Terms

+This project uses certain terms in its documentation and naming style.
+See the file [Terms.md](Terms.md) for more details.

 ### Demo

 See the "demo" branch for a Swift command-line simulation of concepts intended for the app release.